Bensenville Yard: Current system

-Today, the 5 km long Bensenville Yard is divided into an east and west section, between which the now-demolished hump and the signal box are located; two Union Pacific Railroad (formerly the Chicago & Northwestern Railway) tracks also cross the area here.
+Today, the 5 km long Bensenville Yard is divided into an east and west section, between which the now-demolished hump and the signal box are located; two Union Pacific Railroad (formerly the Chicago & North Western Railway) tracks also cross the area here.
 In the western part, there is a marshaling yard with 21 directional tracks and the now-removed turntable of the old roundhouse with some access tracks.
 In the center of the larger eastern section is a marshaling yard with 34 directional tracks, flanked by tracks for incoming and outgoing trains and the tracks of the container terminal in the southeast, which together cover an equally large area with over 30 tracks.
 Running parallel to the yard is Metra's Milwaukee District West Line, which has a limited service station just east of the yard at Mannheim.

 Since the 1960s, the Tri-State Tollway (Interstate 294) has crossed the Bensenville Yard on the east side.
-As part of the planned expansion of the road network around Chicago O'Hare International Airport, a ring highway will also run across the site of the old locomotive shed on the west side and cross the outer end of the rail yard there.
+As part of the planned expansion of the road network around O'Hare International Airport, a beltway (Interstate 490) will also run across the site of the old locomotive shed on the west side and cross the outer end of the rail yard there.